-Name/Title Organization Reference within ROPA 13 Agency Comment(s) Planning and Development Services Response 49 Erik Nickel City Engineer/Actin General Manager of Infrastructure and Development Services General Although this is a Regional Official Plan, there are a number of policies throughout the body of the Plan (e.g. 9.C.11, 9.0.1, 9.E.4, 9.E.5, 9.E.6, 9.F.9, 9.G.2, 9,H.2) that obligate local municipalities by using wording such as "local municipalities shall".
+Name/Title Organization Reference within ROPA 13 Agency Comment(s) Planning and Development Services Response 49 Erik Nickel City Engineer/Acting General Manager of Infrastructure and Development Services City of Welland General Although this is a Regional Official Plan, there are a number of policies throughout the body of the Plan (e.g. 9.C.11, 9.0.1, 9.E.4, 9.E.5, 9.E.6, 9.F.9, 9.G.2, 9,H.2) that obligate local municipalities by using wording such as "local municipalities shall".
 Wording which obligates local municipalities should be removed from all Policies.
 Policy 3.2.2.3 of the Growth Plan requires municipalities to adopt a complete streets approach for the design, refurbishment, or reconstruction of a municipality's existing or planned street network.
 To conform to the Growth Plan, Policies 9.E.1 and 9.E.3 have been reworded to ensure that complete streets elements are considered as part of roadway improvements.
 The implementation of these elements will be determined through an evaluation of alternatives as directed by the Municipal Class Environmental Assessment process.
 Policy 9.E.4, therefore, provides municipalities the flexibility of either creating their own complete streets guidelines or utilizing the Niagara Region's Complete Streets Design Guidelines as part of the required "complete streets approach".
 Relatedly, former Policies 9.E.2 and 9.E.6 have been removed from the Amendment to ensure conformity with the Growth Plan.
-The remaining policies identified in this comment are either similarly intended to conform to the requirements of the Growth Plan.
-No further changes to these policies are required. previously Policy 9.E.4
+The remaining policies identified in this comment are either similarly intended to conform to the requirements of the Growth Plan or have been included within the Amendment to ensure municipalities are undertaking consistent, best practices throughout the Niagara Region.
+No further changes to these policies are required. previously Policy 9.E.4 previously Policy 9.E.5